 It's inspiring, indeed.
 But women need more.
 Women need to be paid fairly for owning 18 franchise locations.

 In 2016, women working full time in the United States were, on average, paid just 80 percent of what men were paid — that's a pay gap of 20 percent, according to The American Association of University Women.
 While the gap has certainly gotten smaller since the 1970s as more women enter the workforce, the rate of change between 1960 and 2016 means that women are still not expected to reach pay equity with men until 2059.
 In fact, the progress started slowing down in 2001 and has somewhat stalled over the years — and if it continues to stall, women might not actually reach pay equity until 2119.

 At McDonald's, the average worker makes under $10 per hour, according to Fortune.
 And that wage does not apply to fast-food workers employed by McDonald’s franchisees, which account for nearly 90 percent of the company’s U.S. restaurant employees.
-The company’s 3,100 franchisees are able to set their own policies when it comes to wages and benefits.
+The company has 3,100 franchisees who have the opportunity to set their own wage and benefits policies.

 So, while McDonald's intentions may have been pure (even though the whole W thing got a lot of Twitter users' hopes up that it was merging with Wendy's), the fast food chain — and most employers — can still do more to actually commemorate hardworking women who deserve it.